Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

 Code, files and instructions for **module 1**

-## Understanding code setup with host and kernel
+## Understanding Code Setup with Host and Kernel
 To enable hardware acceleration, the code is split between the host and the kernel.
 The host program, written in C/C++ uses API abstractions like OpenCL, runs on a host processor, an x86 server or an Arm processor for embedded platforms.
 The hardware accelerated kernels run onto the programmable logic of a Xilinx device.

 The API calls, processed by Xilinx runtime (XRT), manage process transactions between the host program and the hardware accelerators.
 Communication between the host and the kernel, including control and data transfers, occurs across the PCIe® bus or an AXI bus for embedded platforms.